-Recap: Ted and Jack go for a picnic, but leave after encountering a rude couple and Benson, the whistle-obsessed picnic supervisor.
+Ted and Jack go for a picnic, but leave after encountering a rude couple (named Mr and Mrs Joyce in the script) and Benson, the whistle-obsessed picnic supervisor.
 Meanwhile, Dougal falls under the influence of Father Damo Lennon, a young wayward priest.
 “Oasis or Blur?” asks Damo, never realising that the correct answer is Pulp.
 He steals Benson’s whistle, causing mass hysteria on Craggy Island; gives Dougal a cigarette pack containing the whistle, which Ted soon discovers.
 Cue a whirlwind of accusations and misunderstandings, culminating in Damo’s departure and the whistle’s return to Benson.

 The episode takes place almost entirely in familiar Craggy Island locales, with most of the action set in and around the parochial house.
 The closest thing it has to a major set piece, and the only distinct visual, is Ted and Jack’s picnic.
 It was recorded on a desolate stretch of limestone in the Burren, and looks positively moon-like.
 The picnic area itself consists of a sign with the words “picnic area” on it, and a small yellow booth where Benson, the supervisor, apparently lives.
 No sooner has Ted settled down with his copy of The Life of Mel Gibson (an appropriate choice for the almost post-apocalyptic location) than he’s interrupted by a picnicking husband and wife, decked out in brightly coloured raincoats, who claim that Ted has stolen “their spot”.
 They yell for Benson, who confronts Ted with a megaphone, demanding that he drop his plastic fork.
 (When attempting to scare their children into behaving, Irish parents often threaten them with an ominous boogeyman figure known only as “the man”; phrases like “That’s it, I’m calling the man!” are typical.
 Benson was inspired by this tradition, and initially serves as a rare literal embodiment of “the man”.)
 Watched out of context, the scene would be utterly incomprehensible, and give a wildly inaccurate impression of what Father Ted is – it’s like watching a Beckett parody.
 One can even see future echoes of the writers’ later work on Jam, Chris Morris’s postmodern sketch show.

-The flat, desolate landscape stretches to the horizon, punctuated only by the picnic gear, some straggly trees, Benson’s booth, and the long shadows they all cast.
+The flat, desolate landscape stretches to the horizon, punctuated only by the picnic gear, some straggly trees, Benson’s booth, and the long shadows they all cast (which blend disorientingly with the Burren’s cracked surface).
 As Linehan observes in the commentary, the overall effect is startlingly similar to the surreal tableaux of Salvador Dalí.
 It’s doubtful that anyone involved consciously intended the allusion, which must have arisen from a combination of choices by the location managers and props department, but it’s still a charming connection.
 (The eagle-eyed viewer might notice that the O’Learys have a Chupa Chups stand on display in their shop – Dalí famously designed the Chupa Chups logo.)
 The parallel is not intuitive, but when one considers Dalí’s fascination with death, entropy, religion, and sexual repression, he begins to look like a strangely good fit for Father Ted, which does have a strong thread of the surreal after all.
 If he’d lived a little longer, perhaps he’d have been a fan.

 The moment where Benson approaches Ted is an exceedingly rare instance where Neil Hannon’s score misses the mark somewhat – rather than evoking Ennio Morricone’s instantly recognisable western soundscapes, he opts for an oddly mystical flute composition.
 To be fair, director Declan Lowney doesn’t seem to understand the joke either.
 Rather than the Sergio Leone stand-off parody Linehan and Mathews intended (and still hinted at by the cowboy book Benson later falls asleep reading), the confrontation with Benson is filmed rather conventionally, without any wide shots, quick cuts, or close-ups of the character’s eyes or heels.
 It’s likely that the writers simply made an oversight while scripting, but perhaps we should be thankful – their failure to communicate their intention to their collaborators led to one of the most idiosyncratic and surreal moments in the entire show.
 Not quite what anyone involved wanted it to be, the scene is Father Ted bordering on sentience, the show nearly developing a mind of its own.